By Purvi Parikh, MD

 - Most flu vaccines contain a very small amount of egg protein; however CDC says egg allergy is no longer a reason to avoid the vaccine.
 If you or your child is allergic to egg and you’re concerned about an allergy to the shot, see a board-certified allergist for testing.

 - Do not get the flu shot if you are recovering from a cold or already have flu symptoms.
 Your immune system is in overdrive at that point and the vaccine may not take hold.

-- Since many school-age children have a persistent runny nose or cough from the first day of school to the last, it may be difficult to schedule the flu shot between sniffles and wheezes.
+- Since many school-age children have a persistent runny nose or cough from the first day of school to the last, it may be difficult to schedule your child’s flu shot between sniffles and wheezes.
 Your best bet is to keep children as healthy as possible, teach good hygiene and talk to your doctor about the best time to get the flu shot.
-Frequent handwashing during the flu season and staying home when sick are vital steps to staying healthy.
+Frequent handwashing and staying home when sick are also vital steps to staying healthy.

 What about the pneumonia vaccine?

 Pneumonia or pneumococcal immunization programs in recent years have led to a substantial reduction in infection caused by strains of pneumococcal bacteria.
 There are two types of pneumonia vaccines recommended by CDC.

 - people 6-64 years old with certain high-risk conditions (that do not include asthma and COPD).